-- Only enable logging long enough to capture an issue.
-Logging decreases performance and can consume a large quantity of disk space. - The settings for logging apply to every connection that uses the Simba Athena ODBC Driver, so make sure to disable the feature after you are done using it. - This option is not supported in connection strings.
+Important: Only enable logging long enough to capture an issue.
+Logging decreases performance and can consume a large quantity of disk space.
+The settings for logging apply to every connection that uses the Simba Athena ODBC Driver, so make sure to disable the feature after you are done using it.
+This option is not supported in connection strings.
+To configure logging for

+• This option is not supported in connection strings.
 To configure logging for the Windows driver, you must use the Logging Options dialog box.
 To configure logging for a non-Windows driver, you must use the simba.athenaodbc.ini file.